If you have been diagnosed with cancer, you may be able to get benefits or other financial support. We have more information about this.

 Some benefits may also be affected if you have a long stay in hospital or go abroad.
 This normally applies to being in hospital or abroad for 4 weeks or more.

 Not every change will affect your benefits.
 But if you are not sure, you should tell the service that pays your benefits, just in case.
 Not telling them could mean you are missing out on extra money.
 Or you could be paid money that you will have to pay back.

 If you are unhappy with a decision about your benefits, you may be able to ask for it to be looked at again.
 For example, this could be if you are refused a benefit or paid less than you think you should get.
 This is called a mandatory reconsideration.
 You must ask for this within 1 month of the decision date.

 If you are unhappy with the result, you can then make an appeal.
-You must do this one month after the review decision date.
+You must do this within one month of the reconsideration decision date.
 If you miss the deadline for a mandatory reconsideration or appeal, speak to a welfare right adviser.
 It may still be possible to challenge the decision.

 If you are unhappy with a decision about Housing Benefit, you can appeal straight away.
 You don not need to ask for a mandatory reconsideration first.

 Challenging a benefits decision can be complicated.
 It is a good idea to ask a welfare rights adviser for help as soon as possible.
 You can speak to a Macmillan welfare rights adviser by calling 0808 808 00 00.
 They can talk you through the process and send you more information.